Switch Review

 Cherry MX Brown is the world's most popular tactile switch, found in millions of pre-built keyboards.
 It offers a light tactile bump at 55g actuation, making it a 'safe' choice for users transitioning from membrane keyboards.
 However, the tactile feedback is so subtle that many enthusiasts describe it as a 'scratchy linear' rather than a true tactile switch.

-Best For: Beginners who want to try tactile switches without committing to heavy tactility.
+- Beginners who want to try tactile switches without committing to heavy tactility.
 Good for mixed gaming/typing use in office environments.

-Sound Profile: Medium-pitched with noticeable scratchiness.
+- Medium-pitched with noticeable scratchiness.
 The nylon housing produces a somewhat hollow sound.
 Quieter than clicky switches but louder than linears.